chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 So far we have learned to work with GIFTI files.
 In this last task we are going to work with CIFTI files which combine both volume data for subcortical structures and surface data for cortical structures.
 Unfortunately the HCP's matlab library is still in [Alpha testing](https://github.com/Washington-University/cifti-matlab) and so we need to be aware that there is a slight chance that the coding conventions used here may change however the overal conceptual approach should remain the same.

-We will work with HCP data again and this time with CIFTI cortical thickness data `100307.thickness.native.dscalar.nii` from the left and right cortex and with CIFTI fMRI data `rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` from both Left and Right cortex as well as from 19 other subcortical structures that are stored as volumes in a CIFTI file.
+We will work with HCP data again and this time with CIFTI cortical thickness data `100307.thickness.native.dscalar.nii` from the left and right cortex.

 To visualize CIFTI data in `wb_view` we need a GIFTI surface file that is associated with the CIFTI data.
+Close all loaded surfaces and overlays if `wb_view` is already open.

-* open `wb_view` and load in GIFTI surface `100307.L.midthickness.native.surf.gii` - this surface is midway between the `pial` surface we used previously and the `white` surface.
+* Open `wb_view` and load in GIFTI surface `100307.L.midthickness.native.surf.gii` - this surface is midway between the `pial` surface we used previously and the `white` surface.
 Now load in the midthickness surface for the right hemisphere `100307.R.midthickness.native.surf.gii`.
 Click on **All** view to see both hemispheres aligned in the view.
 You can rotate the whole brain to a perspective that works for you.

 ![select surfaces](../img/task4_alignedsurface.png)